Igrom/auth0-password-grant/README.md

 }
 ```

-Provisioning Auth0 access tokens for API debugging purposes is a commonly done task.
+Provisioning Auth0 access tokens for making manual API calls is a commonly done task.
 As most tokens soon expire, it is often necessary to provision multiple access tokens in a single session.
-This tool drastically reduces the effort needed to do all required this.
+This tool aims to reduce the tediousness of doing this.

-It is possible to pass all required request parameters: username, password, auth0 domain URL and more through command-line options, but it is more convenient to save them in a config file that auth0-password-grant reads on execution.
+It is possible to pass all required request parameters: **username, password, auth0 domain URL and more** through command-line options, but it is more convenient to save them in a config file that auth0-password-grant reads on execution.

 Features:
 - store settings for quick token procurement
-- prepend token with "Bearer " for valid Authorization tokens
+- prepend token with **"Bearer "** for valid Authorization tokens
-- copy token to clipboard (if xclip (Linux/X11) or pbcopy (Mac) is installed)
+- **copy token to clipboard** (if xclip (Linux/X11) or pbcopy (Mac) is installed)
-- comprehensive man pages
+- comprehensive **man** pages

 ## How to install
-Mac OS users (homebrew):
+Mac OS users (Homebrew):
 ```sh
 brew install jq